qixils/HatsuneMisekai/README.md

 ## Where
 You can play it on [Web](https://qixils.dev/HatsuneMisekai), although it's easily the jankiest of all the platforms.
+You should instead download it for Windows, macOS, or Linux [here](https://github.com/qixils/HatsuneMisekai/releases/latest).

 ## Why
 Blame BRBY, he started this tradition.